cliche818/cliche818.github.io/_posts/2018-09-21-update-on-seq2seq-model.md

 => {"predictions"=>[{"target"=>"home_housewares"}]}
 [17] pry(main)> SageMakerEndpointService.infer_category('Fender F Neckplate Chrome')
 => {"predictions"=>[{"target"=>"health_fitness"}]}
-[18] pry(main)> SageMakerEndpointService.infer_category('Gevalia Colombia Coffee, K-CUP Pods, 100 Count')
 {% endhighlight %}

 These ones are really off.
 I am surprised to not see any men or women categories show up.
 They seem to all appear in health_fitness.

-The main problem I saw was alot of products had multiple categories like men's cloths belonged in both health fitness and men's categories.
+The main problem I saw was a lot of products had multiple categories like men's cloths belonged in both health fitness and men's categories.
 My training data had to do to a one to one mapping and that gave conflicting information.
 I also noticed quite a few of my data points were outright wrong.

 Overall, it was interesting to try even though the results were not great.